West Chester University

 Waiting for Godot seems inspired by these sentiments.
 The play is almost as ruthless as Schopenhauer in its catalogue of problems that are imagined as tragic and comic by turns: boredom, monotonous repetition, meaninglessness, despair, futility, mental and physical pain and suffering, illusion, delusion, and paralysis.

 We may have trouble explaining Waiting for Godot in the traditional ways we talk about theme and "meaning" because the play is so unconventional.
 Development is circular rather than linear, and this frustrates our linear, logical minds.
 Time moves repetitiously rather than progressively, frustrating another of our ordinary expectations.
-The characters, rather than developing in the traditional sense, have the echo the same conversation again and again; language is mystifying and meaningless, futile rather than fruitful (especially when Lucky "thinks").
-All action in Waiting for Godot is mere distraction; it doesn't lead anywhere other than to the central awareness with which it began, though by the play's end we see it all the more distinctly: "Nothing to be done."
+The characters, rather than developing in the traditional sense, have the echo the same conversation again and again; language is mystifying and seemingly meaningless (only seemingly), futile rather than fruitful (especially when Lucky "thinks").
+All action in Waiting for Godot is mere distraction; it doesn't lead anywhere other than to the central awareness with which it began, though by the play's end we see it all the more distinctly, and feel the resounding thud: "Nothing to be done."

 Questions?
 Contact me.